 Corporate Restructuring and Insolvency

-Rogers & Norton have experience of acting for Insolvency Practitioners, businesses, individuals and directors on non-contentious and contentious insolvency matters.
-In particular, we advise directors on their potential liability of the director.
+Our corporate restructuring and insolvency team have experience of acting for Insolvency Practitioners, businesses, individuals and directors on non-contentious and contentious insolvency matters.
+We can advise the director on the personal insolvency procedures available.

 - Allegations of Fraud and Deceit